turanserdar/turanserdar/README.md

 I'm Serdar from Turkey, and I am working on Web and Game Development.
 I really enjoy learning languages and frameworks like C# and Javascript as well as work in React.

+##Skills

 Skills: UNITY / REACT / JS  /C# / HTML / CSS / JQUERY / SQL

-- 🔭 I’m currently working on  I’m currently working on Unity Game Development.
+- 🔭 I’m currently working on Unity Game Development.
-- 🌱 I’m currently learning  I’m currently learning Hyper-Casual Game development with C# in Unity.
+- 🌱 I’m currently learning Hyper-Casual Game development with C# in Unity.
 - 📫 How to reach me: turanserdar@outlook.com.tr